techne98/techne98/README.md

 # Hi, I'm techne98 👋

-I am a programmer interested in Rust, the web, and backend systems.
+I am a programmer interested in the web, tooling, and backend systems.

 I enjoy writing about what I learn on my [blog](https://techne98.com/blog).